ajhalili2006/emtech12-html-lab/README.md

 To ease the development of this single-page website lab on your own, I used [Hono](https://hono.dev) to run a simple server serving static assets at [`public`](./public/) directory without the need to set up Caddy or NGINX configurations ahead of the time.
+You might need to setup [Node.js](https://nodejs.org) on your machine first.

 1. Install npm dependencies with `npm install`
 2. Run hono-based local server for previews with `npm run start`